UnGuZartex/Blockr/Documentation/UseCases.md

 ### Extensions
 1a.
 When the user releases the mouse key outside of the Program Area
- 1. No action occurs, no block is added to the Program Area.
+ 1. No further action occurs, no block is added to the Program Area.

 1b.
 When the mouse isn't on a block in the Palette at the moment the user presses the left mouse key
- 1. No action occurs.
+ 1. No further action occurs.

 1c.
 When the user presses another key than the left mouse button
- 1. No action considering adding occurs.
+ 1. No further action considering adding occurs.

 1-2a.
 When the user releases the left mouse key, the new block is below another existing block with a free plug
  1. The system adds the new block to the Program Area.